hodehoujolive/behatium/README.md

 * $arg3 : value

 ```
-Then I filled the aria-describedby "field_describedby" and class "field_class" field with "my new project"
+Then I fill the input of aria-describedby "blabla" and class "blabla" with the value "blablabla"
 ```

-## I filled the arial-label :arg1 field with :arg2
+## I fill the input of aria-label :arg1 with the value :arg2

 Remplir le champ grace à son aria-label